Terraform Cheat Sheet

 • A resource that is tainted has been physically created, but can’t be considered safe to use since provisioning failed.

-• Terraform also does not automatically roll back and destroy the resource during the apply when the failure happens, because that would go against the execution plan: the execution plan would’ve said a resource will be created, but does not say it will ever be deleted.
+• Terraform also does not automatically roll back and destroy the resource during the apply when the failure happens, because that would go against the execution plan.

 destroy